The three reasons why your new hire is thinking of quitting and what you can do to change the outcome.

 Unless you’re aware of the psychological triggers which make people quit, your new employee will be starting to make the decision in their minds to leave during the very first week at work.

-Statistics show that one in three people who start new jobs will walk in the first 90 days.
+Statistics show that one in three people who start a new job will walk in the first 90 days.
 Often it can take as long as six months for a resignation email to land in your inbox.

-Here are the top three reasons people want to quit according to a 2018 Jobvite survey .
+Top three reasons why people quit according to a 2018 Jobsite survey.

 - The day-to-day job didn’t meet expectations (43%).

 - There was a bad experience or incident (34%).

 - Didn’t like the company culture (32%).